phenotypic/homebridge-web-sprinklers/README.md

 ## Notes

-- If you are using scheduling, the sprinkler controller should have an auto-shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) has passed so that valves are not left open if there was an error recieving the off message from the plugin
+- If you are using scheduling, the sprinkler controller should have an onboard auto-shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) has passed so that valves are not left open if there was an error recieving the off message from the plugin

+- I am open to suggestions about new ways to calculate watering times in adaptive watering rather than using the primitive calculation being used at the moment

+- The zone watering times displayed to you within homebridge are rounded to 1 d.p. just to make reading them easier due to JavaScript's [floating point math](https://www.youtube.com/watch?v=PZRI1IfStY0).
+The real watering times are not rounded

 - Your API key grants you access to `1000` API calls per day.
-The plugin will only make an API call once per day (as well as when homebridge starts up) so you do not need to worry about running out of API calls.
+The plugin will only make an API call once per day (as well as whenever homebridge starts up) so you shouldn't need to worry about running out of API calls

 ## To-do